nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This document serves to explain the structure and implementation of TuitiONE and details how to set up the programming environment locally to support further developing of the app.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Here are the interpretations of symbols and formatting used in this document:
+<div markdown="span" class="alert alert-info">:information_source: **Note:**
+Here are the interpretations of symbols and formatting used in this document:

-* `code` the use of highlight on a word indicates that it is code.
+* `highlights` indicate that the term is part of the code
 * information_source: indicates additional information
 * :bulb: indicates tips